chainjazz/pys60-mcs/README.md

 Music Composition System for S60 Symbian

-Written entirely on the mobile device, this is a sysem for generating synthesized melodies, by exporting them to wavefiles.
+Written entirely on the mobile device, this is a system for generating synthesized melodies, by exporting them to wavefiles.

 It has been tested to work on Nokia N70,